| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 C. Cultural, Environmental and social risks.

-• aggressive marketing of cigarettes, alcohol and ultra-processed food.
+• Aggressive marketing of cigarettes, alcohol and ultra-processed food.

 • Air pollution- indoors and outdoors.